React Data GridTesting AG Grid

 Test IDs Copy Link

 Many testing libraries allow targeting the data-testid attribute to locate elements on the page to use for assertions or actions.
 AG Grid provides support for attaching this attribute to many of the interactive elements in the grid.
 This is achieved by calling the setupAgTestIds function.
-This module should only be used in a test or development environment, not in production.
+This should only be used in a test or development environment, not in production.

 import { setupAgTestIds } from 'ag-grid-community'